BloomTech-Labs/project-canopy-fe/README.md

 | doodles.png    | Nicole Bennett   | [Creative Commons](https://www.toptal.com/designers/subtlepatterns/doodles/) |
 | rings.svg      | Sam Herbert      | [MIT](https://github.com/SamHerbert/SVG-Loaders)                             |

-# 4️⃣ Testing
+# Testing

-🚫Document what you used for testing and why
+We used Jest as our testing library.
+Jest aims to work out of the box, config free, on most JavaScript projects.
+Tests are parallelized by running them in their own processes to maximize performance.

 # 4️⃣ Installation Instructions